perfectly-balanced/PathBench/README.md

 The MainRunner component is the main entry point of the platform and it coordinates all other sections.
 The MainRunner takes a master Configuration component as input which represents the main inflexion point of the platform.
-It describes which section (Simulator, Generator, Trainer, Analyser) should be used and how.
+It describes which section(s) (Simulator, Generator, Trainer, Analyser) should be used and how.

 The Services component is a bag of Service components which is injected into all platform classes